-AWB is the Auto White Balance preset and allows the camera to correct WB itself.
-If you would prefer not to adjust for the colour of the light then set the WB to ‘Daylight’ as this is a neutral setting and it will not apply any corrections to the light.
+AWB is the Auto White Balance preset, allowing the camera to correct WB.
+If you would prefer not to adjust for the colour of the light, then set the WB to ‘Daylight’ as this is a neutral setting and will not apply any corrections to the light.

 A step up from AWB are the presets listed above, designed for colour accuracy under specific types of light.

-Once you become more adventurous you can move to ‘Custom’ White Balance where you can set a WB specifically for the light you are shooting with.
-In some advanced DSLR cameras there is an option to select Kelvin values.
+Once you become more adventurous, you can move to ‘Custom’ White Balance, where you can set a WB specifically for the light you are shooting with.
+Some advanced DSLR cameras have the option to select Kelvin values.